Wednesday 23rd July 2014

 Coordinates for Arcturus RA 14h, 16m, 14s /DEC 19, 07′, 24″

-Look towards to the north west after dark and you’ll see the bright star Capella in Auriga, just over a fist’s width at arm’s length from bright Jupiter in Gemini.
+If you’ve got an unobstructed northern horizon, after dark look very low for a bright star and you might see the bright star Capella in Auriga.
 Capella is actually the sixth brightest star in the entire sky.
 Auriga is between constellations Orion and Perseus along the plane of the Milky Way.
 Look at Capella and yes it looks like your pretty normal, brighter than average star twinkling away.
 But all is not what it seems, Capella isn’t one, Capella is four, it is a star system of two binary pairs.

 Capella’s clutch of four Suns come in two different flavours, a main pair of large G type stars measuring 12 solar radii…and a pair of faint, cooler red dwarfs.
 The main pair, and the red dwarfs make two binary pairs orbiting around each other.
 The main pair are in the same class of stars as our own Sun (G type), and orbit close to one another (100 million kilometres), whereas the red dwarfs lie some distance away.
 Quite far away in fact, the red dwarfs lie at around 10,000 astronomical units from the main stars, that’s 10,000 times the distance of the Earth from the Sun.
 Yes, space is big!